Child Care Home Sexual Abuse Compensation Claims Guide – How To Claim? – Am I Eligible To Claim For Historical Child Abuse?

 Claiming for losses such as the ones listed above in child care claims could increase the amount of compensation you receive.
 Please remember that financial evidence, such as receipts, invoices and bank statements, will be requested to prove the value of the losses you’re claiming for.

 If you were the victim of sexual abuse in a care home, the effects it has on you can be devastating and having to relive such traumatic experiences are something you want to avoid.
 However, filing a sexual abuse claim can be the first step in taking back control of your life.
 You may also be worried about the cost of pursuing a claim against an abuser, which is understandable.
 However, you have the option to work with a solicitor who offers to represent you on a No Win No Fee basis.

 This would mean entering into a Conditional Fee Agreement which is a contract that sets out what a No Win No Fee lawyer will undertake to do for you.
 The agreement, also referred to as a CFA, sets out the percentage you would have to pay the solicitor, but only if you win your case against the party responsible for the sexual abuse against you.
-If you lose your case, this percentage would no longer be payable because you signed a No Win No Fee contract with the solicitor who agreed to represent you on these terms.

 To find out more on how Legal Expert can assist you when making a care home sexual abuse claim, please get in touch with an adviser today.
 Once it has been determined you have a strong case against a sexual abuser, the next step would be to sign a Conditional Fee Agreement so a No Win No Fee lawyer can begin investigating your case.